sschandi/vue-page-guide/docs/guide/README.md

 # Introduction
 This is the start of the docs

-## Second point
+## Dependencies
+This plugin uses Popper.js (add link here) :)

 ## Third Point
-Gooder ideas just keep typing
+Good ideas, just keep typing